Chapter 4: Construction Details, Section 84: Markings

 Conduct and document a nighttime drive-through visual inspection to verify the retroreflectivity of the installed material.
 Notify the contractor immediately of any areas with deficient retroreflectivity.
 Require the contractor to measure the retroreflectivity of those areas using a retroreflectometer and correct any deficiencies.
 Obtain a copy of the measured retroreflectivity readings from the contractor.

-Ensure rumble strips are not constructed:
+Verify that rumble strips are not constructed:

 - On structures, approach slabs, or concrete weigh-in-motion slabs.